wallacegibbon/BezierAnimation/README.md

 //Get a HTML element
 const ele = document.querySelector("#e");

+//Create the animation object
-//Use BezierElement on this element const a = new BezierElement(ele, r1);
+const a = new BezierAnimation(ele, r1);

 //Start the animation
 a.start();